Anxiety, Trauma/PTSD & Relationship Therapy in Washington, DC, NC & VA.

 Fearful Attachment Style

 You find closeness and relationships to be scary.
-It is difficult to put your trust in others' and be vulnerable.
+It is difficult to trust in others and be vulnerable, and you often feel anxious in your relationships.

 You want to be emotionally close, but due to trust issues and fear of being hurt or taken advantage of, you find it hard to depend on them.